FerdiKurt/refungible-nfts/README.md

 # Refungible NFTs
-*Selling Non-Fungible Tokens with specified amount of shares using one of stable coins*
+*Selling Non-Fungible Tokens with specified amount of shares using stable coin like ERC-20.*